MicrosoftDocs/win32/desktop-src/WES/eventmanifestschema-datadefinitiontype-complextype.md

 <tr class="odd">
 <td>name</td>
 <td>string</td>
 <td>The name of the data item.
-You can use the name to reference this data item in your XML fragment if you specify a [<strong>UserData</strong>](eventmanifestschema-userdata-templateitemtype-element.md) section in your template.
+You can use the name to reference this data item in your XML fragment if you specify a <a href="eventmanifestschema-userdata-templateitemtype-element"><strong>UserData</strong></a> section in your template.
 You can also reference this name in a length or count attribute of another data item if this data item contains its length or count value.<br/> <strong>Windows Vista:</strong> This attribute is optional.<br/></td>
 </tr>
 <tr class="even">
 <td>outType</td>
 <td><strong>QName</strong></td>
 <td>The data type to use when rendering this data item.
-For a list of predefined output data types, see the [<strong>OutputType</strong>](eventmanifestschema-outputtype-complextype.md) complex type.<br/> <strong>Windows Vista:</strong> The output type is ignored, and the service determines the type based on the input type.<br/></td>
+For a list of predefined output data types, see the <a href="eventmanifestschema-outputtype-complextype"><strong>OutputType</strong></a> complex type.<br/> <strong>Windows Vista:</strong> The output type is ignored, and the service determines the type based on the input type.<br/></td>
 </tr>
 </tbody>
 </table>